top of page

 Equipment and Mat Work

-Pilates can be done on a mat or using specialised equipment like the reformer, Cadillac, or Wunda chair.
+Pilates can be done on a mat or using specialized equipment like the reformer, Cadillac, or Wunda chair.
 These machines use springs and pulleys to provide resistance, making exercises more challenging and allowing for a wider range of motion.

 Yoga typically relies on body weight and props like blocks or straps but does not use machines.
 The equipment in Pilates adds variety and can help target muscles more deeply or assist with movements that might be difficult on the mat alone.